Rowan: Popular culture

 J. R. R. Tolkien's novel The Two Towers employs rowans as the signature tree for the Ent, Quickbeam.
 The forest of Fangorn, where Quickbeam and other Ents live, is populated with numerous rowans that were said to have been planted by male Ents to please the female Entwives.
 Quickbeam declares his fondness for the tree by saying that no other "people of the Rose ... are so beautiful to me," a reference to the rowan's membership in the family Rosaceae.

-In the Harry Potter series, Rowan wood is a popular wood choice for wands.